arbois/covguide/content/_index.md

 * If no one's on it yet, let us know that you're on the job using [this form](https://forms.gle/SQodYzXV2gAA6q6W8).
 * Be sure to read the [license terms](https://creativecommons.org/licenses/by-nc/4.0/) before you begin work.

+Translation instructions
+* Create a duplicate copy of the original document by [clicking here](https://docs.google.com/document/d/13n1TeOl_cB_jJhRzGNztgInzTZhWpLwW52K4q7hwnlQ/copy).
+* Translate the copy of the original document into your chosen language.
+* When done with your translation, enable suggestions in the document:
+    * Click on the blue "Share" button in the upper right,
+    * Click on "Get shareable link" in the window that pops up,
+    * Set the link sharing section to "Anyone with the link can comment".
+    * Copy the sharing link by clicking on "Copy link"
+* [Email me](mailto:me@vaughntan.org) the sharing link to post your translation on this website.
+We'll post a PDF version of your translation that is automatically generated from this live document.
+You can continue to edit and update your live document—any edits you make will automatically update the PDF.

-There have been requests for translations into: Vietnamese, Simplified and Traditional Chinese, Korean, Portuguese, French, Italian.
+There have been requests for translations into: Vietnamese, Traditional Chinese, Korean, Portuguese, French, Italian.

-[Email me](mailto:me@vaughntan.org) a PDF of your translated guide to have it posted on this website.

 ### Contributors

 Many people helped put this together, including Laurence Berland, Feroz Gajia, Jennifer Gardy, Paul Henninger, Belinda Lester, Erik Garrison, Mika Matsuzaki, Jake Parrott, Harper Reed, and Pam Yung.